 Being an estimated 1.5 miles from camp, I determined that I had only one choice.
 I needed to dress, debone, and pack her out.
 What seems like an overwhelming process is not difficult when faced with the alternative.
 Her estimated live weight was well over 150 pounds and closer to 180 pounds, by far the largest doe I have ever taken.
 After deboning and dressing, her packed-out weight was about 75 lbs. of edible meat.
 (Statistics show that only 35-40% of live weight is edible meat.)

 Using one-gallon Ziploc bags, I was able to get her completely processed in about 90 minutes, and this enabled me to make one trip instead of several.
 Having to cut it up into such small sizes took a lot longer in the field.
 An alternative choice could have been to use large construction garbage bags or game bags, and take out larger pieces.

 Ideally, using a garbage bag to line your pack and then putting the quarters in game bags is the best solution.
 When you return to camp, you can hang your game bags allowing the meat to cool down.
 The garbage bag keeps the inside of your pack clean and the meat clean as well.
 My South Dakota doe used 14 one-gallon Ziploc bags.

 A buck would have added several more.
 For bigger animals such as elk, bear, or moose, it’s best to use cloth game bags like those from Caribou.
 They make kits for different- sized game that are packable and contain everything you need to get your game meat out.

-Too much effort goes into getting that big game animal for you to inadvertently ruin the meat with improper field care.
+Too much effort goes into getting that big game hunting trip animal for you to inadvertently ruin the meat with improper field care.
 Go afield expecting success and be prepared to take care of your animal as soon as you can, and you will reap the reward of excellent table fare.